ozanMSFT/pytorch-wiki/torch.onnx-Namespacing.md

 Make sure new functions and classes are private to the module by default.
 New modules should be private to torch.onnx by default.

-> Only “promote” them to public names when needed, by removing the prefix `_`
+> Only "promote" them to public names when needed, by removing the prefix `_`

 ### Rationale